Samsung/SamsungAutomationStudio/body/pose-detect-iotcam/README.md

 This node provides body tracking in a browser environment to recognize body pose.

-This node provides exactly the same function as the `pose-detection-webcam` node, but there is a difference in using an external camera device.
+This node provides exactly the same function as the `pose-detect-webcam` node, but there is a difference in using an external camera device.
 We recommend using Samsung's 'SmartThings' IoT camera.
 When a person is recognized on a webcam, 33 landmark coordinates are predicted and visually shown as shown in the picture below.

 ![image](https://user-images.githubusercontent.com/30489264/136204900-ef4e1304-bca2-41e6-bc31-00aaf3df2467.png)